tom-lord/regexp-examples/README.md

 ## Supported syntax

+Short answer: **Everything** is supported, apart from "irregular" aspects of the regexp language -- see [impossible features](#impossible-features-illegal-syntax)

+Long answer:

 * All forms of repeaters (quantifiers), e.g. `/a*/`, `/a+/`, `/a?/`, `/a{1,4}/`, `/a{3,}/`, `/a{,2}/`
   * Reluctant and possissive repeaters work fine, too, e.g. `/a*?/`, `/a*+/`
 * Boolean "Or" groups, e.g. `/a|b|c/`